nianweijie/nianweijie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
 I am an Assistant Professor in the Computer Science and Engineering department of J.B.
-Speed School of Engineering at University of Louisville.
+Speed School of Engineering at the University of Louisville.
 I received my PhD in Information Sciences and Technology from the Pennsylvania State University in August 2023.

 This website is under construction.